1:1 Photography Workshops and Post-production

 What to bring

 1:1 workshops will always involve a mix of practical, theory and tuition.
 We generally head out somewhere scenic with the obvious quid pro quo of the weather turning from sunshine to rain in the blink of an eye.
 Depending on the season I tend to have a rainproof jacket, walking boots and several layers on as we do end up standing still for periods of time.
 This is less of a problem when it warms up, but I'd still pack a few options to cover the bases.
 The workshop is appropriate for all skill levels and camera types including small compacts, bridge cameras and DSLR's.
 If you have a tripod and shutter release please bring them with you along with as many memory cards and batteries (and the charger plus cables) you have.
 A physical manual is often useful as it helps me get around some of the more convoluted camera menus out there.
 1:1 can be landscape or wildlife based - or even a mix of both if that's your preference.
 With that in mind you need to get an idea of what you'd like to photograph prior to the workshop and let me know.
 Bring the most appropriate lenses if your camera lets you swop lenses around, and don't rule out a telephoto for landscape or a wide-angle for wildlife.
 Seeing as you are loading your boot up with stuff throw in the lens hood, tripod and some kind of plastic bag to cover your camera and lens up should the weather have the temerity to rain.
 The places we end up in tend to be muddy and uneven so wellies or walking boots is my advice to you.
 If you have any physical health problems please bring them to my attention prior to the workshop so I can plan a day that is both doable and not too demanding.
 I particularly welcome people who experience mental health problems.
 I make no secret I have PTSD from my military and police careers, and strongly believe in the positive power of photography to improve mental and physical wellbeing.
-I'll do my best to choose a location that has a nearby cafe, but I'd still pack the thermos and something to eat if you still have space in the car.
+I'll do my best to choose a location that has a nearby cafe, but I'd still pack the thermos and food if you still have space in the car.

 It really doesn't matter where you are on your photographic journey.
 From complete beginner to advanced photographer 1:1 and/or post production with me will take you to the place you want to be, wherever that is.
 I guarantee it - after all you will have my undivided attention for the session.
 It might only be one day, but it will create endless possibilities for years to come in your photography future.